-HCM can cause arrhythmias (abnormal heart rhythms) as the disrupted muscle cells may affect the normal electrical signalling in the heart that controls the heart beat.
+HCM can cause arrhythmias (abnormal heart rhythms) as the disrupted muscle cells may affect the normal electrical signalling in the area known as the Sinus Node that controls the rhythmic pattern of the heart beat.
 This disruption causes a change in the heart's rhythm, and it beats too fast, too slow or erratically.
-These arrhythmias can include the following.
+These arrhythmias can include the following: